Content Highlights

 How Did the DOL Change the Definition of Independent Contractor?

 On May 1, 2025, the DOL (Department of Labor) rescinded the 2024 rule and returned to the 2008 definition of “independent contractor.”
-The DOL explained in its notice that it is the total activity or situation which controls and that it was returning to the 2008 “totality of the circumstances” test.
-That test is based on 7 factors:
+The DOL explained in its notice that it is the total activity or situation which controls and that it was returning to the “totality of the circumstances” test established in 2008.
+That test is based on 6 factors:

 The 2024 rule had focused primarily on two factors: (1) the level of control a company exercises over the worker and (2) whether the worker has an opportunity for profit or loss based on personal initiative.
 This narrower framework no longer applies.

-The test now demands a deeper examination of day-to-day realities, not just contract terms.
-Even when a written agreement labels a worker as an independent contractor, the DOL and courts will look beyond the document to assess the actual nature of the working relationship, applying the 7 factors listed above.
+The test now demands a deeper examination of day-to-day realities.
+The DOL and courts will assess the actual nature of the working relationship, applying the 6 factors listed above.

 Why Does the Definition of “Independent Contractor” Matter?

 The reason why you should know and apply the correct DOL rule for an independent contractor is because the classification of a worker affects many other legal aspects of the job.
-The classification will affect taxes, employment benefits, scheduling, overtime pay, and the like.
+The classification will affect taxes, employment benefits, scheduling, overtime pay, and much more.
 There can be penalties assessed against the company or lawsuits filed because of incorrectly classifying workers.

 Many executives handle engaging contractors for the company.
 This is true particularly in fast-paced environments like startups or project-based industries.
 Misclassification can create liability not just for the employer, but there will be repercussions for managers who approved the incorrect structure.